samjsnn/Image-Training-NN/README.md

 This project is aimed at training a neural network on images using Fourier-based and Skip-connection-based neural network architectures.

 SkipConn: Skip connections help mitigate the vanishing gradient problem and facilitate training of deeper networks.
+This model will directly learn from the pixel values of the image.
+While the skip connections provide a form of shortcut for the gradients and allow for better information flow, the model will noticaebly struggle to capture periodic patterns or intricate details without extensive training or additional layers.

-Fourier: The architcture employs Fourier features before feeding the data into the inner model, in this case, the SkipConn model.
-Fourier features can help the model generalize better to different frequencies in the data.
+Fourier: By first transforming the image data into Fourier space, this model can leverage the strength of frequency domain representation.
+The intricate details and periodic patterns of the image, which might be challenging to capture in the original space, can be more easily represented and learned in the Fourier space.
+Once the Fourier features are computed, they are passed through the SkipConn model, combining the strengths of both Fourier transformation and skip connections.

 CenteredLinearMap: A utility class to linearly scale and translate the data.